 The Program includes $7 million for a competitive community heritage grants program targeting 'at risk' State-listed heritage places.

-Applications now closed
+Applications now open

-For further information, please email email@example.com or call (03) 9938 6851.
+For all other enquiries, please email email@example.com or call (03) 9938 6851.